oracle-livelabs/developer/dev-ai-app-dev-retail/user-story/user-story.md

 ✅ A finalized PDF decision document is generated.

-✅ The dashboard reflects the change in real-time — marking David as Approved.
+✅ The dashboard reflects the change in real-time — marking David as In Progress.

 Congratulations, you have just approved your first customer return!
 Proceed to the next task.

 ## Task 3: Demo - Denying a Customer with high risk
 In this example, you will navigate the application to review a customer and deny them as part of the exercise.
 The first user on your to-do list is Alice Smith.

-1. On the Dashboard page, from the pending review list, select the Customer ID for **Alice Smith**.
+1. On the Dashboard page, from the pending review list, select the Review Button for **Alice Smith**.

     ![Select Alice Smith](./images/alice-smith.png =50%x*)